 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents who were prescribed antianxiety drugs.
-These drugs are used to treat residents experiencing depression or anxiety.
+This tells you the percent of long-term patients who are given antianxiety medication.
+These drugs are generally prescribed to residents experiencing depression or anxiety.

 Managing Depression Among Residents